 Helping students build their capacity to take an active role in their education and develop leadership, goal-setting, problem-solving, and collaboration skills are essential as they pursue their future aspirations in college, career, and community.

-Complex problem solving, critical thinking, and creativity are projected to be the top three skills workers will need according to the Future of Jobs Report by the World Economic Forum.
+Complex problem solving, critical thinking, and creativity are projected to be the top three skills workers will need according to the Future of Jobs Report 2023.

 Student agency engages learners as active participants in the decisions about how and what they learn and how that learning is assessed.
 The instructor’s role is to provide instruction and opportunities for students to build skills and attitudes that foster a culture of responsibility, excellence, and collaboration.
 As learners and instructors work collaboratively to build student agency, student voice can be used to inform curriculum and learning design.
 Strategies for developing student agency may include the following:

 Learners have opportunities and support to collaborate with others to engage in peer and self-assessment.

 Instructors encourage learners to do more discovery learning and to learn from each other.

 Instructors support learners in setting goals, tracking progress, and planning next steps to build students’ ownership of their learning.

 Learning experiences are connected to the learner’s prior knowledge and experience as well as relevant and meaningful to the learner.

 More Information on Student Agency

 Examples of Student Agency in Action